-He studied medicine at Cambridge University (MB BS, MA), St Mary’s Hospital at Imperial College London, and Harvard Medical School, Boston, USA.
-Following on from his studies he returned to London and undertook a specialist fellowship training at several hospitals in interventional cardiac electrophysiology and complex pacing at several leading London teaching hospitals.
+Dr Julian Jarman studied medicine at the University of Cambridge (MBBS, MA), St Mary’s Hospital Medical School (now part of Imperial College London), and Harvard Medical School in Boston, USA.
+He undertook specialist fellowship training in interventional cardiac electrophysiology and complex pacing at several leading London teaching hospitals.

-He has been a pioneer in developing novel techniques for ablation of atrial fibrillation using non-contact mapping as part of his post-graduate doctorate of medicine (MD) at the National Heart & Lung Institute.
+He developed novel techniques for ablation of atrial fibrillation using non-contact mapping, as part of his post-graduate doctorate of medicine (MD) at the National Heart and Lung Institute, Imperial College London.

 Primary Medical Qualification

 MB BS 1998 University of London

 Specialist Register entry date